Writing a Novel Out of Order: 5 Reasons Why It Can Help

 Chapter 45

-3. Giving yourself permission to write out of order enables you to work out whatever chapter comes to mind while you’re walking the dog.
+3. Writing out of order enables you to work out whatever chapter comes to mind while you’re walking the dog.

 When the boys in the basement get busy, they don’t necessarily pay attention to your outline.
 They know the basic scope, of course, but they’re trying on different ideas to fit what you’re writing.

-If you give yourself permission to write whatever they turn up (usually because something you’ve seen or done inspired them), creativity can flow easily.
+If you give yourself permission to write whatever turns up, creativity can flow easily.

 4. You don’t have to keep renewing the reference books from the library, much less pay overdue fines.

-By writing that chapter, I could “set up” things prior to its appearance in the story (Chapter 49 of the ending)
+By writing that chapter, I could “set up” things before its appearance in the story (Chapter 49 of the ending)

-5. You can be pleasantly surprised when you get to the end of your novel and discover how much you’ve actually already written!
+5. You can be surprised when you discover how much you’ve actually already written at the end!

 I’d forgotten how much of the ending I’d written and was watching the word count nervously.